-College Savings Plans.
-College savings plans may charge an enrollment/application fee, annual account maintenance fees, ongoing program management fees, and ongoing asset management fees.
+Education Savings Plans.
+Education savings plans may charge an enrollment/application fee, annual account maintenance fees, ongoing program management fees, and ongoing asset management fees.
 Some of these fees are collected by the state sponsor of the plan and some are collected by the plan manager.
 The asset management fees will depend on the investment option you select.
-Investors that purchase a college savings plan from a broker are typically subject to additional fees, such as sales loads or charges at the time of investment or redemption and ongoing distribution fees.
+Investors that purchase an education savings plan from a broker are typically subject to additional fees, such as sales loads or charges at the time of investment or redemption and ongoing distribution fees.

 Fee Saving Tips.
-Many states offer direct-sold college savings plans in which college savers can invest without paying additional broker-charged fees.
-In addition, some college savings plans will waive or reduce the administrative or maintenance fees if you maintain a large account balance, participate in an automatic contribution plan, or are a resident of the state sponsoring the 529 plan.
-Some 529 plans also offer fee waivers if the college saver accepts electronic-only delivery of documents or enrolls online.
+Many states offer direct-sold education savings plans in which savers can invest without paying additional broker-charged fees.
+In addition, some education savings plans will waive or reduce the administrative or maintenance fees if you maintain a large account balance, participate in an automatic contribution plan, or are a resident of the state sponsoring the 529 plan.
+Some 529 plans also offer fee waivers if the saver accepts electronic-only delivery of documents or enrolls online.

 How does investing in a 529 plan affect federal and state income taxes?

-Investing in a 529 plan may offer college savers special tax benefits.
+Investing in a 529 plan may offer savers special tax benefits.
+These benefits vary depending on the state and the 529 plan.
+In addition, state and federal laws that affect 529 plans could change.
 You should make sure you understand the tax implications of investing in a 529 plan and consider whether to consult a tax adviser.

 Contributions.
 Many states offer tax benefits for contributions to a 529 plan.
-These benefits may include deducting contributions from state income tax or matching grants.
-But college savers may only be eligible for these benefits if you invest in a 529 plan sponsored by your state of residence.
+These benefits may include deducting contributions from state income tax or matching grants but may have various restrictions or requirements.
+In addition, savers may only be eligible for these benefits if you invest in a 529 plan sponsored by your state of residence.

 Withdrawals.
-If you use 529 account withdrawals for qualified higher education expenses, earnings in the 529 account are not subject to federal income tax and, in most cases, state income tax.
-However, if 529 account withdrawals are not used for qualified higher education expenses, they will be subject to state and federal income taxes and an additional 10% federal tax penalty on earnings.
+If you use 529 account withdrawals for qualified higher education expenses or tuition for elementary or secondary schools, earnings in the 529 account are not subject to federal income tax and, in many cases, state income tax.
+However, if 529 account withdrawals are not used for qualified higher education expenses or tuition for elementary or secondary schools, they will be subject to state and federal income taxes and an additional 10% federal tax penalty on earnings.